sloganking/sloganking/README.md

 - Machine Learning

 My ultimate goals are:
-- to enable democracy by building distributed trustless systems
+- To enable democracy by building distributed trustless systems
-- to contribute to state of the art open source technologies
+- To contribute to state of the art open source technologies
-- to make good friends along the way
+- To make good friends along the way

 In my freetime I like to:
-- build cool projects
+- Build cool projects
-- play games with friends
+- Play games with friends
-- hang out at the beach
+- Hang out at the beach
-- go on hikes
+- Go on hikes

 ### Languages: